 In the near term, specific BMP's such as plunge pools, culvert headwalls, proper culvert sizing, and road surface treatments could provide positive examples of potential solutions to some of the problems.
-Additional training for county officials and particularly road maintenance personnel will assist in allowing these personnel to recognize potential problems and solutions.
 However, the long-term solution will have to be a more comprehensive review of specific problem locations and a plan to commit necessary resources to solve the problems.